Faculty Advisory Council

 With experience in technical roles, business roles and risk management roles, Sean has the ability to effectively communicate complex issues clearly to a broad range of audiences.

-Sean is currently the General Manager Risk Analytics and Insights Westpac Banking Corporation.
-His previous positions in Westpac include the Head of Credit Risk (2011–2015), Head of Market Risk (2001–2004), and the Head of Credit Portfolio Management in WIB (2005–2007).
+Sean is currently the Executive General Manager, Risk and Data Analytics at APRA.
+Prior to this Sean worked for Westpac Banking Corporation in a number of roles - General Manager Risk Analytics and Insights (2015-2017), Head of Credit Risk (2011–2015), Head of Market Risk (2001–2004), and the Head of Credit Portfolio Management in WIB (2005–2007).
 He has also worked in investment banking (Deutsche Bank) and funds management (Barclays Global Investors) and holds a PhD in Pure Mathematics from St John's College, Cambridge.

-Martin is a Technology Business leader with over 30 years’ industry experience.
+Martin is a Technology Business leader with over 30 years’ industry experience, currently a Partner at Main Sequence Ventures - CSIRO Innovation Fund.

 In his career he has been a founder of a successful Australian technology company, Datapac Australasia.
 After Datapac was acquired, Martin served a lengthy tenure at Citrix as a corporate executive where he has been responsible for global innovation and applied research.
 While at Citrix, Martin also established the Citrix Startup Accelerator which broke new ground as an innovative corporate accelerator helping startup teams to validate business and technology ideas.